About renewable energy

 By using renewable energy sources like solar energy, we also reduce our dependence on fossil fuel gas and oil reserves, which are becoming more expensive and difficult to find.
 It also reduces our dependence on imported fossil fuels, improving our energy security.

-The UK is cleaning up its act, with 19% of our electricity being renewable in 2014.
+The UK is cleaning up its act, with 24% of our electricity generated from renewable sources in 2016.
 Switching means money we all spend on our electricity bills turns into investment in generating more clean power speeding up the change.
-Over 100,000 people have made the switch in the last two years.

 Where will my renewable energy come from?